-Social Capital – When accepted to the Y Combinator program, startups have immediate access to hundreds of companies and influential founders.
-For this reason, the process opens doors for the startup and presents opportunities that would not have existed without the program.
-In case you might be asking yourself, even companies like Google and Facebook are included in this impressive support network.
+When accepted to the Y Combinator program, startups have immediate access to hundreds of companies and influential founders.
+For this reason, the process opens doors for the startup community and presents opportunities that would not have existed without the program.
+For instance, even companies like Google and Facebook are included in this impressive support network.

-Financial Mentorship – Member founders can assist Y Combinator startups with any financing issues.
-In fact, the program is often construed as a mentor program for equity but this is merely one of many benefits.
+Member founders can assist Y Combinator startups with any financing issues.
+In fact, the program is often presented as a mentor program for equity but this is merely one of many benefits.

-Connecting Founders – Y Combinator accepts up to one hundred companies and several hundred founders from within these organizations.
-Founders get to connect and meet other founders which makes this community a great sounding board for ideas or problems.
-It’s true, many of these founders are competition to each other but most members insist that the community is always helpful as opposed to overly-competitive.
+, making this community a great sounding board for ideas or problems.
+It’s true, many of these founders are competition to each other but most members insist that the community is always helpful as opposed to being overly-competitive.

-Hidden Value – Y Combinator requires up to 10% ownership of the startup but the return on this cost in impressive.
-For example, you can reduce any pay out fees by this amount and the benefits on this list should be more than enough to explain what you receive in return for this percentage.
+Y Combinator requires up to 10% ownership of the startup but the return on investment is impressive.
+For example, you can reduce any payout fees by this amount.
+The benefits on this list should be more than enough to explain what you receive in return for this percentage.

-Bookface – You may not know about this but the Y Combinator program provides access to an internal platform called Bookface.
-In many ways, this platform is like an internal Likediin or Facebook on which users can connect with the founders, investors and other startups.
+You may not know about this, but the Y Combinator program provides access to an internal platform called Bookface.
+In many ways, this platform is like an internal Linkedin or Facebook.
+On which users can connect with the founders, investors and other startups.
 But more on this in a moment.